 Earnings Preview: CNA Financial (CNA) Q3 Earnings Expected to Decline

-The market expects CNA Financial (CNA) to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended September 2020.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+CNA Financial (CNA) is expected to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended September 2020.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 Zacks Consensus Estimate